9elements/firmware-action/docs/src/firmware-action/change_detection.md

 ## Configuration file changes

 Firmware-action can also detect changes in the configuration file.
 For each module, on each successful build, it stores a copy of the configuration in `.firmware-action/configs/` directory.
 On next run, current configuration is compared to configuration of last successful build, and if the configuration for the specific module differs, module is re-built.

+## Git commit hash changes

+`firmware-action` can detect changes based on git commit hashes.
+For each module, on each successful build, it stores the git commit hash of the module's repository path (`repo_path`) in `.firmware-action/git-hash/` directory.
+On next run, the current git commit hash of the module's repository is compared to the stored hash from the last successful build.
+If the hashes differ, indicating that the module's repository has been changed, the module is re-built.